-A proper conditioning stage has been developed and is presented in subsection 2.5.
+A proper conditioning stage has been developed and it is presented in subsection 2.5.
 The conditioning circuits reproduce signals for voltage and current channels that lay within the operating range of the ADC.
-Once the signals were scaled down, accurately referred in time, they are sampled and converted to digital, and the microcontroller must transmit the SVs.
+Once the signals are scaled down, accurately referred in time, they are sampled and converted to digital, and the microcontroller must transmit the SVs.

 Communication